kfcampbell/kfcampbell.github.io/_posts/2020-05-31-go-for-csharp-people-part-two.markdown

 // timeout running program
 ```

 If statements are exactly what you'd expect.
-The Go attitude is no parentheses, no problems.
+The Go attitude is "no parentheses, no problems."
 ```go
 x := 0